Pedro de Aragón1

 Last Edited=15 Feb 2004

-Commander Robert Brian Halliwell lived at Twomerkland, Moniaive, Dumfries-shire, Scotland.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Commander in the service of the Royal Navy.1
+Commander Robert Brian Halliwell lived at Twomerkland, Moniaive, Dumfries-shire, ScotlandG.1 He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Commander in the Royal Navy.1

 Child of Commander Robert Brian Halliwell